 At the Coachella Valley Water District, we offer the following exceptional benefits to all of our full-time employees:

-Medical Coverage for the employee and their family: Employee has the choice of a PPO or two HMO plans.
+Medical Coverage for the employee and their family: Employee has the choice of a HSA, PPO or one of two HMO plans.
 Premiums are partially paid by the District.

 Life Insurance at no cost: Life insurance is provided for the employee for 1 ½ times their annual salary with a minimum of $50,000 of coverage and a maximum of $350,000 in coverage.
 The employee’s spouse and child(ren) are also offered a policy of between $500 - $2000 in coverage free of charge.

 Public Employees Retirement System (PERS): The Coachella Valley Water District participates in the 2.5% @55 PERS Plan for those who meet the definition of Classic Members in PERS.
-Effective January 1, 2013, new members to PERS participate in the 2% @62 program and new employees pay 6.5% towards PERS retirement on a pre-tax basis.
-Employees hired before October 11, 2011, currently pay 6%-8% towards PERS retirement on a pre-tax basis, depending on bargaining unit.
-As of 7/1/15 all employees hired prior to 10/11/11 will pay 8% towards PERS retirement.
+Classic members currently pay 8% towards PERS retirement on a pre-tax basis.
+Effective January 1, 2013, new members to PERS participate in the 2% @62 program and new employees pay one half of the normal cost towards PERS retirement on a pre-tax basis.

 Social Security: The District participates in Social Security.